MuhamedHekal/Investment_and_Trading_Capstone_Project/README.md

  1. **nasdaq_screener.csv:** This contain the mega and large companies ticker, name and sector used for download the data get from [NASDAQ website](https://www.nasdaq.com/market-activity/stocks/screener)
  2. **Stock price predictor & portfolio opt.ipynb:** This is the jupyter notebook that containing the code.
- 3. **Report.pdf** This is the report for this project discuss all steps 4.**program script.py** this contain the project functions that can be used throw CLI
+ 3. **Report.pdf** This is the report for this project discuss all steps
+ 4. **program script.py** this contain the project functions that can be used throw CLI

 ## Results Summary
 ## Testing